wiggitywhitney/rainbows/README.md

-# yo
+# rainbows
-This app will tell Steve what he can do.
+This is a very important, business-critical application.

 Start it with the command "node app.js"